kjrurazaki/STRIKE_YOLO/README.md

 # YOLO applied to STRIKE thermal profile

-This is not a new YOLO version, but the application of YOLO to a research problem for my master thesis.
+Application of YOLO to a research problem for my master thesis.
 Here is the abstract:

 # Abstract